Vann Molyvann House: Urban Statement

-The most unique aspect of this approximately 420 M2 building, is the way it is sited in relation to Mao Tse Teung Bd.
-Seen from the street, the house seems to be at a 45 degree angle to the road.
-This is because although the ground floor is orthogonal to the road, the upper levels are at a 45 degree angle to the base, so that all four facades of the domestic part of the house benefit from a good aspect overlooking the garden.
+The most unique aspect of this approximately 420m2 building is the way it is sited in relation to Mao Tse Tung Bd.
+Seen from the street, the house seems to be at a 45-degree angle to the road.
+This is because although the ground floor is orthogonal to the road, the upper levels are at a 45-degree angle to the base, so that all four facades of the domestic part of the house benefit from a good aspect overlooking the garden.
 A classic orthogonal plan would have resulted in two sides facing the neighbours' walls in this relatively narrow plot of land.

 Structure: the Khmer accomplishment of reinforced concrete

 While reinforced concrete had been in use for many years in Cambodia as illustrated in the Cathedral of Phnom Penh blown up by the Khmer Rouge, the house of Vann Molyvann shows a certain accomplishment in the use of more complex reinforced concrete structures.
 The main structure of the Vann Molyvann House combines reinforced concrete, with brick facing, as in many of his others buildings such as St. Michael's Church in Sihanoukville.
 The double-roof hyperbolic parabolic concrete shell covered with flat terracotta tiles on the outside and wood on the inside, was engineered by Vann's engineer brother-in-law, Walter Amberg.
 The walls are finished with red facing brick.
 A horizontal band of glass around the perimeter of the house in the inside provides the impression that the roof is slightly hoovering over the wall, increasing the impression of lightness despite the structure being made of reinforced concrete.